-What about today and soon in the coming year in 2021?
+What about today in this relatively new year?
 Who are the major regenerative medicine and stem cell influencers?
 I don’t see that Terrapin has asked this question again more recently.

 It’s a subjective, mostly non-scientific, but still interesting kind of question unless someone collects data somehow.